 5. Shark Tank India Experience: Lighting The Nation

 Added a new mantle as a judge on the India version of the Reality TV show Shark Tank 2021 – making entrepreneurs face the investor’s faces, as they would have to try and attempt to help craft that all-impact business deal.
-Further shows himself on the said program was noticed by yet another brilliant audience base while genuinely doing all right branding for the kind of a leader in that line of thought in Indian startup
+Further shows himself on the said program was noticed by yet another brilliant audience base while genuinely doing all right branding for the kind of leader in that line of thought in the Indian startup

 Role on the Show

 Bahl is one of the “sharks” appearing on the panel, which simply means that he listens to pitches from entrepreneurs from all across India and then offers not just funding but strategic advice and mentorship.
 His style in the show is engaging, with a notable mix of empathy and analysis.
-He learns about every entrepreneur’s peculiar challenges and gives them constructed criticisms tailored to what that particular person needs.
+He learns about every entrepreneur’s peculiar challenges and gives them constructive criticisms tailored to what that particular person needs.

 Much has made the participating contestants and the watchers fall in love with him for coming out with what seems a written nature, with intelligible comments and passion being essential behind words about helping startups.
 His look also brought him a cultural change since thousands have been inspired as entrepreneurs within the country.